-Before I started working at Reward Gateway, I likely would have struggled to think of even five employee benefits better than a pay rise.
+Before I started working at Reward Gateway, I likely would have struggled to think of even five employee benefits better than a few extra dollars on my paycheque.
 I mean, honestly, who doesn’t love a bigger salary?
 But the truth is, a larger salary isn't what brings about better engagement at a company.
 There are many other ways to continually attract, engage and retain your employees, and one of the most critical ways you can impact engagement is through reviewing your payrolling benefits in kind.

 So with this in mind, let’s take a look at what payroll benefits are available that can add the most value for your employees...

 Some of the below employee perks we’ve introduced at Reward Gateway and others I’ve seen at the more than 4,500 clients we work with globally.
 As someone with quite a few years of Client Success, Implementation and Support under my belt working in both our Australia and UK offices, I’ve spoken with loads of companies to see what they want most in their benefits.
 And what I’ve learned?
 Everyone views different things as benefits.

 1. Flexible working

 The flexibility to work at a time that fits in with other commitments such as childcare, fitness classes, study or family events can mean so much more than a simple pay rise.
 Flexible working gives employees the benefit of working at a time and place that best suits their lifestyle needs.
 This may be earlier or later starts for some people or working from home for others.
 In today’s new working environment, flexible working continues to top the list of employee must-haves, with 71% of employees surveyed in a recent Hubspot report saying they are expecting flexible working hours from their employees, up from 64% the previous year.

 2. Employee discounts (to make your employees' salary go further)